-2. INTRODUCTION
+1. INTRODUCTION

-2.1.
+1.1.
 Retail Code

-The Retail Code under the IIR Act came into operation on 11 October 1999 (and was varied on 23 December 1999).
+The Retail Code under the Independent Industry Regulator (IIR) Act came into operation on 11 October 1999 (and was varied on 23 December 1999).

-The Retail Code regulates the terms on which a retailer can sell electricity to non-contestable customers ie. customers who are unable to choose their electricity retailer.
-Contestable customers (ie currently customers who use more than 160 MWh per annum) can negotiate their own customer sale contract.
+The Retail Code regulates the terms on which a retailer can sell electricity to non-contestable customers, ie. customers who are unable to choose their electricity retailer.
+Contestable customers (currently those customers who use more than 160 MWh per annum) can negotiate their own customer sale contract.

-From 1 January 2003, the Retail Code will apply to all customers who consume less than 30MWh per annum.
+From 1 January 2003, the Retail Code will apply to all customers who consume less than 30 MWh per annum.